-The Agency is managed by the Director, who is appointed by the AB after favourable opinion from the BoR and based on a list of candidates proposed by the Commission.
+The Agency is managed by the Director, who is appointed by the AB after a favourable opinion from the BoR and on the basis of a list of candidates proposed by the European Commission.
 The Director prepares the work of the AB.
-He adopts and publishes the opinions, recommendations and decisions that, when required, have received a favourable opinion from the BoR.
+He adopts and publishes the opinions, recommendations and decisions that, when required, have received a favourable opinion of the BoR.

-The Administrative Board (AB) is composed of two members appointed by the European Parliament, five members appointed by the Council and two members appointed by the Commission.
+The Administrative Board (AB) is composed by two members appointed by the European Parliament, five members appointed by the Council and two members appointed by the European Commission.
 Each member has an alternate.
 It adopts the Agency's Work Programme and the budget.
 It ensures that the Agency carries out its mission and performs the tasks assigned to it in accordance with the Agency Regulation.

-The Board of Regulators (BoR) is composed of a senior representative of the regulatory authority from each Member State and one nonvoting representative of the Commission.
+The Board of Regulators (BoR) is composed by a senior representative of the regulatory authority from each Member State and one non-voting representative of the European Commission.
 Each member has an alternate.
-It provides opinions to the Director on many of the opinions, recommendations and decisions that are considered for adoption; provides guidance to the Director in the execution of its tasks; delivers an opinion to the AB on the candidate to be appointed as Director and approves the Agency's Work Programme.
+It provides opinions to the Director on many of the opinions, recommendations and decisions that are considered for adoption; provides guidance to the Director in the execution of its tasks; delivers an opinion to the AB on the candidate to be appointed as Director; and approves the Work Programme of the Agency.

-The Board of Appeal (BoA) is composed of six members and six alternates, selected from among the current or former senior staff of the NRAs, competition authorities or other national or Community institutions with relevant experience in the energy sector.
+The Board of Appeal (BoA) is composed of six members and six alternates who were selected from among current or former senior staff of national regulatory authorities, competition authorities or other national or Community institutions with relevant experience in the energy sector.
 It is part of the Agency, but is independent from its administrative and regulatory structure.

-Any natural or legal person, including NRAs can lodge an appeal against a decision taken by the Agency where it has actual decision-making powers (individual decisions).
+Any natural or legal person, including national regulatory authorities can lodge an appeal against a decision taken by the Agency where it has actual decision-making powers (individual decisions).